 Is Suboxone a new drug on the market?

-An in vitro study with rat hepatocytes suggested that buprenorphine is a proton donor that can interfere with mitrochondrial respiration resulting in necrosis of hepatocytes.
-(5) It thus appears that buprenorphine may have the potential to cause elevations in transaminases and reversible hepatic injury, particularly in individuals with Hep C. The precise incidence of these types of event remains uncertain,though the serious hepatic injury appears to be quite rare considering that many thousands of individuals have been treated with buprenorphine in France with only a few reported cases of hepatic injury.
+An in vitro study with rat hepatocytes suggested that buprenorphine is a proton donor that can interfere with mitochondrial respiration resulting in necrosis of hepatocytes.
+(5) It thus appears that buprenorphine may have the potential to cause elevations in transaminases and reversible hepatic injury, particularly in individuals with Hep C. The precise incidence of these types of events remains uncertain, though serious hepatic injury appears to be quite rare considering that many thousands of individuals have been treated with buprenorphine in France with only a few reported cases of hepatic injury.

 What makes Hep C and Suboxone different from other treatments?

 The National Institute on Drug Abuse Clinical Trials Network will be conducting a prospective study that will systematically assess changes in liver tests over time in opioid-dependent patients randomized to be treated with either buprenorphine/naloxone or methadone.
 Results from this trial should provide more information about the effects of buprenorphine/naloxone on the liver.

 - Lange WR, Fudala PJ, Dax EM, Johnson RE.
 Safety and side-effects of buprenorphine in the clinical management of heroin addiction.
 Drug Alcohol Depend 1990;26:19-28.

 - Petry NM, Bickel WK, Piasecki D, Marsch LA, Badger GJ.
 Elevated liver enzyme levels in opioid-dependent patients with hepatitis treated with buprenorphine.
 Am J Addict 2000;9:265-9.
 3. Berson A, Gervais A, Cazals D et al. Hepatitis after intravenous buprenorphine misuse in heroin addicts.[comment].
 Journal of Hepatology.
 2001;34:346-50.